ActiveState/docker-ruby/README.md

 ## FAQ

-### Q: Is this the de facto ruby client for Docker?
+### Q: Is this the default ruby client for Docker?

 Possibly not; the docker team is considering writing a official client based on the [upcoming HTTP API](https://github.com/dotcloud/docker/issues/21).